rvsfirecreeper/Cryptalis/README.md

 ## User Guide
 ### Prerequisites
 1. Get [pip](https://github.com/pypa/pip) if you don't have it
-2. Run `pip install requirements.txt` in a terminal to install all dependencies
 ### Installation
 1. Download the latest release.
 2. Unzip the installation.
+3. Run `pip install requirements.txt` in a terminal to install all dependencies
-3. Open `Speedalis_[x.y.z].py` or `Italis_[x.y.z].py`.
+4. Open `Speedalis_[x.y.z].py` or `Italis_[x.y.z].py`.
-4. Follow the prompts to encrypt and decrypt your text.
+5. Follow the prompts to encrypt and decrypt your text.

 ## Contributing